Trump Organization Fined $1.6m For Tax Fraud

 Longtime CFO Allen Weisselberg was sentenced to five months in prison on Tuesday, and agreed to pay $2 million in fines, for his role in the scam.

-He pleaded guilty to scheming with the company to receive undeclared benefits such as a rent-free apartment in a posh neighborhood, luxury cars for him and his wife and his grandchildren’s fees at an expensive private school.
+He pleaded guilty to scheming with the company to receive undeclared benefits such as a rent-free apartment in a posh neighborhood, luxury cars for him and his wife, and his grandchildren’s enrollment in an expensive private school.

 The 75-year-old admitted 15 counts of tax fraud and testified against the Trump Organization as part of a plea bargain.
 He did not implicate Trump during the trial.

-Trump branded the Manhattan District Attorney’s case a “witch hunt” and claimed that Weisselberg acted alone.
+Trump has branded the case a “witch hunt” and claimed that Weisselberg acted alone.

+READ ALSO: At Least Six Killed As Tornado Strikes Southern US State

-Friday’s sentencing does not end the legal troubles of the former president, who has been repeatedly accused of breaking laws.
+Friday’s fine does not end the legal troubles of the former president, who has been repeatedly accused of breaking laws.

 Trump was impeached twice while president in 2017-2021, for abuse of power and obstruction of justice in the first case, and for incitement of insurrection in the second, following the January 6, 2021 assault on the US Congress by his followers.